Thato-Pilusa/git-basic-exercises/README.md

-Hello there.
+This is a new README file
-This is Thor
+This is an edit on the master branch
-From Mars.